More arrests made following Auckland Harbour Bridge protest

 The charges relate to driving offences, obstruction, disorderly behaviour and assaulting police.
 Infringement notices have also been issued for numerous driving offences, including impeding traffic.

-Police described the event last Saturday as a "really high-risk" environment as protesters jumped from cars onto the motorway after bringing them to halt.
-Several police officers were assaulted as they tried to clear the protest and their vehicles damaged.
+Police described the event last Saturday as a "really high-risk" environment as protesters jumped from cars onto the motorway after bringing theim to a halt.
+Several police officers were assaulted as they tried to clear the protest and their vehicles were damaged.

 AdvertisementAdvertise with NZME.